 Keep in mind the standard over-the-shoulder burping doesn’t always work.
 You may need to carefully sit your baby on your lap while supporting their head and upper body with one arm.
 Then, use your other hand to gently rub and pat their back.
 This should help release the gas.

 It’s also important to remember that there’s really no such thing as feeding your newborn baby too much.
 They’re developing extremely quickly, so they need all the nutrients they can get.

-Expert tip: Apply Mustela's Nursing Comfort Balm in-between feedings to keep your skin healthy.
-This soothing nipple cream will ease discomfort and moisturize sensitized nipples.
+Expert tip: Apply Mustela's Organic Nursing Comfort Balm in-between feedings to keep your skin healthy.
+This soothing nipple cream eases discomfort and moisturizes sensitized nipples.
 Plus, it’s environmentally friendly, made of 100% naturally derived ingredients, and safe for both you and your baby during prenatal and postpartum pregnancy.

 Your Newborn Baby’s Sleeping Habits